airqualitystation/firmware/drivers/README.md

 * D14	=>	GPIO_PIN(PORT_B, 9)
 * D15	=>  	GPIO_PIN(PORT_B, 8)

-The analog pin are not available because this board doesn't have ADC driver implementation on RIOT
+The analog pin are not available because this board doesn't have an ADC driver implementation on RIOT

 Here a look at the RIOT UART pin map available for this board :